ShaimaM/GooglePlayStoreApps/README.md

      - Category: Category the app belongs to

-     - Rating: Overall user rating of the app (as when scraped)
+     - Rating: Overall user rating of the app

-     - Reviews: Number of user reviews for the app (as when scraped)
+     - Reviews: Number of user reviews for the app

      - Size: Size of the app (as when scraped)

-     - Installs: Number of user downloads/installs for the app (as when scraped)
+     - Installs: Number of user downloads/installs for the app

      - Type: Paid or Free

-     - Price: Price of the app (as when scraped)
+     - Price: Price of the app

      - Content Rating: Age group the app is targeted at - Children / Mature 21+ / Adult